Crystaldream/Ballz/README.md

 # Ballz
-Simple Breakout clone in C++ and SFML
+Simple Breakout clone in C++ and SFML, compiled in Visual Studio.